openfoodfacts/openfoodfacts-androidapp/README.md

 https://translate.openfoodfacts.org

 ## Generate screenshots for the Play Store
+To activate  screenshots buildType in IDE; uncomment def result = "screenshots" and comment the other line otherwise the folder androidTestScreenshots is not recognized as a test folder.
-To generate localized screenshots of the app on your local computer, launch the command `gradlew connectedOffScreenshotsAndroidTest --stacktrace --info -PtestBuildType=screenshots`
+To generate localized screenshots of the app on your local computer, launch the command `gradlew connectedOffScreenshotsAndroidTest --stacktrace --info -PtestBuildType=screenshots` with a physical device attached to your computer
 [Help is welcome to improve those](https://github.com/openfoodfacts/openfoodfacts-androidapp/labels/fastlane)

 ## Installation